 1. Length of ownership

-How long have you owned the property?
-9 years
+How long have you owned the property? approx 46 years

 2. Council tax

-Which Council Tax band is your property in?
-(Please circle)

-A B C D E F G H
+Which Council Tax band is your property in ☐ A ☐ B ☐ C ☒ D ☐ E P (Please tick one)

 3. Parking

-What are the arrangements for parking at your property?

-(Please tick all that apply)
+What are the arrangements for parking at y (Please tick all that apply) our property?

 • Garage

 Allocated parking space

-• Driveway 🗸
+• Driveway

 Shared parking

 On street

 Resident permit

 Metered parking

 Other (please specify):

 4. Conservation area

-Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
+Is your property in a designated Conservation special architectural or historical interest, the appearance of which it is desirable to preserve. ne character or ☐ Yes ☑ No ☐ Don't know

-5. Listed buildings Is your property a Listed Building, or contained within one (i.e. a building recognised and approved as being of special architectural or historical interest)?
-Yes / No 6.
+5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)? ☐ Yes ☑ No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-If you have answered yes, please describe below the changes which you have made: Yes / No (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
-If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: Yes / Ne b.
-Have you had replacement windows, doors, patio doors or double glazing installed in your property?
-If you have answered yes, please answer the three questions below: Yes / No (i) Were the replacements the same shape and type as the ones you replaced?
-Yes / No (ii) Did this work involve any changes to the window or door openings?
-Yes / No (iii) Please describe the changes made to the windows, doors or patio doors (vidates when the work was completed): vith approximate Please give any guarantees which you received for this work to your solicitor or e estate agent.
+If you have answered yes, please describe below the changes which ⊠ Yes □ No you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work? ☐ Yes ☑ No If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
+Have you had replacement windows, doors, patio doors or double glazing installed in your property? ⊠ Yes □ No If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced? ⊠ Yes □ No (ii) Did this work involve any changes to the window or door openings? ☐ Yes ☑ No (iii) Please describe the changes made to the windows doors, or patio approximate dates when the work was completed): doors (with replaced for improvement Please give any guarantees which you received for this work to your so agent. olicitor or estate